 Distal (type 1) RTA — Several factors can contribute to the relationship between distal renal tubular acidosis (RTA) and stone formation or nephrocalcinosis.
 In some families, for example, hypercalciuria appears to be the primary abnormality, with calcium-induced interstitial and tubular damage possibly responsible for the RTA .

 In most cases, however, RTA is the initial condition with subsequent acidemia promoting stone formation both by increased calcium phosphate release from bone during bone buffering of retained acid and by direct reduction in the tubular reabsorption of these ions [1,5,6].
 The degree of hypercalciuria is roughly proportional to the severity of the acidemia.

-Two other factors also contribute importantly to stone formation in this disorder: the persistently high urine pH, which favors the precipitation of calcium phosphate (but not calcium oxalate, the solubility of which is relatively insensitive to pH); and reduced citrate excretion , since acidemia enhances proximal citrate reabsorption .
-Urinary citrate is normally a potent inhibitor of calcium stone formation, both by forming a soluble complex with calcium and by inhibiting stone growth by agglomeration of calcium crystals.
+Two other factors also contribute importantly to stone formation in this disorder: the persistently high urine pH, which favors the precipitation of calcium phosphate (but not calcium oxalate, the solubility of which is relatively insensitive to pH in the physiologic range); and reduced citrate excretion , since acidemia enhances proximal citrate reabsorption .
+Urinary citrate is normally a potent inhibitor of calcium stone formation (oxalate and phosphate), both by forming a soluble complex with calcium and by inhibiting stone growth by agglomeration of calcium crystals.
 (See "Risk factors for calcium stones in adults".)

 - Rose BD, Post TW.
 Clinical Physiology of Acid-Base and Electrolyte Disorders, 5th ed, McGraw-Hill, New York 2001. p.616.